Office Location: 400 Poydras Tower, #1975, New Orleans, 70130

 - Encouraging drivers to violate hours of service restrictions or engage in other dangerous behaviors

 Liability on the part of trucking companies can be good, as these companies must carry substantial insurance policies by law, which means there is a better chance the insurance policy will cover your medical bills and other losses, even if your injuries are severe.
 However, seeking compensation from trucking companies and their insurers is no simple feat.
-You need a truck accident law firm on your side that understands the often complicated nature of these claims and who will NOT back down to insurance companies.
+You need a big rig accident law firm on your side that understands the often complicated nature of these claims and who will NOT back down to insurance companies.

 Standing up for Truck Accident Victims!